Visa began automatically qualifying transactions for CE3.0 using Visa Secure or Visa Data Only across all major regions from October 17, 2025.

 Visa CE3.0 has a range of advantages for merchants, including:

-Visa Compelling Evidence 3.0 and Checkout.com
+Visa Compelling Evidence 3.0 with Checkout.com

 Checkout.com offers a number of products that can help you challenge fraudulent disputes, reduce chargebacks, and protect your revenue.